 Modern society has shifted the burden of health to a select intelligentsia, whose knowledge you are not privy to and whose access requires crossing a very expensive line – be it the entrance of a hospital or ER or private practice.
 You pay.
 A lot.
 So did these experts, in time and resources, and so will you when the bills start rolling in.

 Western allopathic medicine is a strange system, one for which I have no judgement.
 It simply is, for better or worse.
 Sometimes better, oftentimes worse.
 Many people die because they go to hospital.
 Some people get well.
 Some people are medicated to death to manage symptoms.
 The outcome could be quite random depending on what ails you.

 I was reading an excellent slide show from Sparks and Honey, which introduces a new concept: the citizen doctor.
-I grew immediately excited.
-Yes!
-Finally, my personal wellness efforts had a name!
+This resonated with me.

 A citizen doctor is a person that leverages the great digital sea of information now available to us, takes their health into their own hands, and gets to healing themselves or those around them.

 A great bureaucracy has erupted to keep quacks from selling false hope and non-medicine.
 It holds back many people that might do harm, and in one imprecise swath, also holds back people who would do good.
 A necessary evil?
 I think it benefits everyone, and disadvantages everyone.
 Society only wants correct information being presented to everyone, so we can make informed decisions based on solid information.

 This, sadly, has failed.
 Go ahead, try to discern if salt is good or bad for you!

 Prevention is so much easier than cure!
 I believe a citizen doctor should follow the ancient laws of balance, the immutable laws of nature and keep our temples disease free to begin with.
 Consider this stanza from the original Hippocratic Oath: